 You have to work for it, but the Mount Hoffmann hike at the geographic center of Yosemite doesn’t disappoint.
 From the May Lake Trailhead, this 6-mile round-trip hike takes you past one of the park’s most scenic lakes, before ascending 2,000 feet to the top of Mount Hoffmann for mind-blowing panoramic views.
 John DeGrazio of YExplore, which offers custom-guided Yosemite hiking adventures, says that it’s not on anyone’s radar, but every time he takes people on this hike they can’t believe how spectacular it is.

 Plan ahead and pack lunch to enjoy at May Lake.
-From here, you can leisurely explore other sites along Tioga Road before heading to charming Evergreen Lodge just outside of the park near Hetch Hetchy.
+From here, you can leisurely explore other sites along Tioga Road before heading to Hetch Hetchy, where visitors enjoy year-round fishing spots and one of the longest hiking seasons in the park.

 Day Two: Sentinel Dome/Taft Point, Merced River, and El Capitan